tytydraco/yessleep/out/When_I_was_sixteen_homeless_kids_were_going_missing_in_my_town_I_was_one_of_them.md

 “No, Finn.”
 Charlie's voice was in my ear, suddenly.

 “She has the perfect shape and body for my father,” he murmured.

-His voice kept me paralyzed, while the girl was getting further and further away, before coming a speck, and then bleeding into nothing.
+His voice kept me paralyzed, while the girl was getting further and further away, before becoming a speck, and then bleeding into nothing.

 “I want to see you fly, Finn,” Charlie whispered.

 I twisted around, and he was gone.

-But, when I left the train station, sitting on a bench was his old threaded backpack.
+When I left the train station, sitting on a bench was his old threaded backpack.

 Nothing inside, but I know why he left it.